playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 @[clients-show](code/javaguide.http.routing.routes)

-> Note that in the action call, the parameter type comes after the parameter name, like in Scala.
+> **Note:** in the action call, the parameter type comes after the parameter name, like in Scala.

 Each route starts with the HTTP method, followed by the URI pattern.
 The last element of a route is the call definition.